Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 * `my-all-in-one-project` (the root of the project) contains the whole project.
 It can easily be pushed into a version control repository and/or an internet hosting service like GitHub, SVN, CVS, etc.
 * The files stored into the root of the project are mainly related to actions and commands (running, debugging, etc.), technical configuration (`pom.xml`), and documentation (`README.md`).
 * `my-all-in-one-project-integration-tests` (typically named `<artefactId-integration-tests>`) contains a sub-project entirely dedicated to integration tests.
-* `my-all-in-one-project-platform-docker` (typically named `<artefactId-platform-docker>`) contains a sub-project dedicated to the configuration of a custom Docker image with the Alfresco Content Services Repository and the customization module `my-all-in-one-project-platform` installed.
+* `my-all-in-one-project-platform-docker` (typically named `<artefactId-platform-docker>`) contains a sub-project dedicated to the configuration of a custom Docker image with the Content Services Repository and the customization module `my-all-in-one-project-platform` installed.
-* `my-all-in-one-project-platform` (typically named `<artefactId-platform>`) contains a sub-project entirely dedicated to the customization of the Alfresco Content Services Repository.
+* `my-all-in-one-project-platform` (typically named `<artefactId-platform>`) contains a sub-project entirely dedicated to the customization of the Content Services Repository.
 * `my-all-in-one-project-share-docker` (typically named `<artefactId-share-docker>`) contains a sub-project dedicated to the configuration of a custom Docker image with the Alfresco Share client and the customization module `my-all-in-one-project-share` installed.
 * `my-all-in-one-project-share` (typically named `<artefactId-share>`) contains a sub-project entirely dedicated to the customization of the Alfresco Share client.